The probably obligatory (and four weeks behind) quarantine commentary you‘ve not been waiting for. But what else are you doing anyway?

 One Act of Kindness.

 I gave all my Enid Blyton CDs to my neighbours’ kids.
 I donated blood.
 I wrote various little letters with tiny little presents and delivered them myself to the recipients’ mailboxes.
-I went grocery shopping for some who couldn’t go by themselves.
+I went grocery shopping for others who couldn’t.
 I’m being extra friendly and polite, especially to supermarket employees.
 It’s the little things.
 And it’ll make you feel less worthless.

 Read a book.

 Not a whole book a day (unless you want to).
 Even if it’s just 5 minutes, or 2 pages, do it.
 I’ve gone back to reading right before bedtime, when the phone is already on silent mode and I’m all wrapped up in my warm 2,20x2m duvet, feeling protected from the chilly night air (because my window is always open at night.
 I feel like suffocating otherwise) or on my French balcony, enjoying the sunshine (I know I am very lucky to have that opportunity) and watching the less busy pedestrian zone below.
-I have just finished Frankls Man’s Search for Meaning, Haruki Murakamis What I Talk About When I Talk About Running, and J. M. Barrie’s Peter Pan (Tinker Bell is such a nasty bitch, wtf?!?!).
+I have just finished Frankls Man’s Search for Meaning, Haruki Murakamis What I Talk About When I Talk About Running, and J. M. Barrie’s Peter Pan (Tinker Bell is such a little bitch in the book.
+WTF.).
 Right now I’m reading one of Arto Paasilina’s books because they’re easy to read and light and quirky, and John Muir’s My First Summer in the Sierra in preparation for the summer.
-The first few days I could only read cheap thrillers and couldn’t concentrate on any more attention-required literature.
+The first few days of being stuck home I could only read cheap thrillers.
+I simply couldn’t concentrate on any “heavy” literature.
 Again – whatever works for you is great.
 Dan Brown is as good as Marcel Proust during quarantine.
 Just don’t read

 Twilight.
 Honestly, that was so bad, I couldn’t finish it and it had already been degraded to a Klobuch (aka the ones that lie in my bathroom, next to the loo, so I have something more interesting than shampoo bottles to read.
 Although, it is with great shame and regret that since phones have gone smart, Klobücher have become an endangered species).
 So read anything but Twilight (the same is valid for its equally popular fan fiction).